By the end of their time in Theater & Performance Studies, students should possess:

 - CAPSTONE EXPERIENCES

-- Productions (from blackbox workshops to main stage productions)
+- Productions (from Workshops to advanced participation in Playhouse productions)

 - Professional workshops and classes with Artists-in-Residence